Lumieducation/H5P-Nodejs-library/docs/s3-temporary-file-storage.md

     you can set any custom configuration values you want.
 -   To achieve greater configurability, you can decide not to use `initS3` or and instantiate the required client yourself.
+-   While Amazon S3 supports keys with up to 1024 characters, some other S3 systems such as Minio might only support less in certain situations.
+To cater for these system you can set the option `maxKeyLength` to the value you need.
+It defaults to 1024.

 ## Using S3TemporaryFileStorage in the example